sciados/campaignforge-frontend/docs/handover_document (2).md

 ---

-*This handover document contains everything needed to complete the URL analysis fix and continue building CampaignForge's AI intelligence system.* 🚀
+*This handover document contains everything needed to complete the URL analysis fix and continue building RodgersDigital's AI intelligence system.* 🚀